AbdUlRahmanShawareb/Geeky-Nerd/README.md

 # Geeky-Nerd
-Blogging website for geeks with some other features
+# Blogging website for geeks with some other features
-# User can do the next: